 You don’t need the stress of trying to get a table at The Walrus And The Carpenter this early in the week.
 Head to Taylor Shellfish instead for oysters and a cocktail at the bar.
 Or a shrimp po’boy with french fries at a corner table.

 Some restaurants work for any situation, and Stateside is one of them.
-We’d be just as happy here on a Monday night as on a Friday.
-Stateside serves quality Vietnamese fusion food, like bun cha with homemade sausage, fried chicken with a spicy ginger sauce, and crispy duck fresh rolls we could easily eat a dozen of.
+They serve quality Vietnamese fusion food, like bun cha with homemade sausage, fried chicken with a spicy ginger sauce, and crispy duck fresh rolls we could eat by the dozen.
 As a bonus, the decor and atmosphere almost fool you into thinking you’re on vacation.

 Cascina Spinasse is one of the most upscale Italian restaurant experiences you can have in this city, so when you need to have a special occasion meal on a Monday night, keep it in mind.
 Plus, it’s a lot easier to get a short-notice table or spot at the big marble bar here when it’s not the weekend.
 The pastas, like fresh tajarin with ragu or cavatelli with braised beef, taste like they could be from Italy.
 Surprise a date with this one - they’ll forget about that on-hiatus argument you’re definitely going to lose.